opentensor/developer-docs/docs/miners/index.md

 :::tip Ownership belongs to a hotkey
 When you delegate your TAO to a subnet validator, you attach your delegated TAO to that validator’s hotkey.
 See [Delegation](../staking-and-delegation/delegation.md).
-When you delegate your TAO to a subnet validator, you attach your delegated TAO to that validator’s hotkey.
-See [Delegation](../staking-and-delegation/delegation.md).

 A hotkey can hold multiple UIDs across **separate** subnets.
 However, within one subnet, each UID must have a unique hotkey.
 :::